Kong/gojira/docs/manual.md

 #### Using configuration environment variables

 Global settings might be useful to tune gojira.
-See: [environment variables]
+See: [configuration](/README.md#configuration)

-[environment variables]: /README.md#environment-variables

 #### Gojira home